This article has suggestions for issues that you may experience deploying vSockets for Azure high availability (HA).

 Verifying the Azure Role Assignment

-The Azure HA script (create_ha_settings) validates that the Azure subscription has two valid vSockets and then assigns the Roles that create the HA and failover mechanism.
+The Azure HA script (create_ha_settings) and secondary vSocket deployment via Marketplace validate that the Azure subscription has two valid vSockets and then assigns the Roles that create the HA and failover mechanism.

 The script creates the Role that is stored in Azure Managed Identities: